harbour/core/README.md

     $ package\winuni\mpkg_win_uni.bat

-> Carefully read in-file instructions and do the necessary
+> Read in-file instructions and do the necessary
 > steps before calling the script.